-In a premises liability claim against an HOA or condominium association, different legal standards may apply, depending on who was injured.
+In an Omaha premises liability claim against an HOA or condominium association, different legal standards may apply, depending on who was injured.
 A property owner or resident may be treated as an invitee, with the highest level of protection under the law.
 A social guest, on the other hand, may be considered a licensee.
 The HOA may have a higher duty to invitees (owners and residents) than to licensees, but guests still have protection against dangerous conditions on the property.
 For trespassers, the association has no duty of care, except not to act in a willful, reckless, or wanton manner to injure a trespasser.
 There is an exception under the law for trespassers under the age of 18 – they are owed the same duty of care as invitees on the property.

 Injury that occurs on HOA property may not be 100% the fault of a single party.
 Nebraska is a modified comparative negligence state.
 In an injury claim, fault can be distributed among different parties, including the plaintiff (person bringing the lawsuit).
 However, a plaintiff found to be partially responsible for his or her own injuries is not barred from seeking recovery unless he or she is found to be more than 50% at fault.
 The amount payable to the plaintiff is reduced by the percentage of fault he or she is assigned.

 At Bottlinger Law L.L.C., we work hard to seek the compensation our clients deserve.
 Call an Omaha condo premises liability attorney at (402) 505-8234 to schedule a free consultation if you have been injured through HOA or condominium association negligence.